tdauth/wowr/README.md

 The map uses Warcraft's AI for computer players.
 The map contains the modified [common.ai](./wowr.w3x/scripts/common.ai) which is used by all custom AI scripts.
+Run [checkai.bat](./checkai.bat) on Windows to check all custom AI scripts for syntax errors before releasing the map.

 ### Warlords